 Towards transparency of automated decisions

-At Civio, we are involved in a legal process that could define the future of transparency in automated decisions.
-These decisions, made by computer programs and algorithms, directly affect our lives: from who receives state benefits to how essential resources are allocated.
+Civio has achieved a landmark legal victory that paves the way for transparency in automated decision-making processes.
+These decisions, made by computer programmes and algorithms, directly affect our lives, from determining who receives public assistance to allocating essential resources.

-The Supreme Court already has our appeal for reversal in the BOSCO case—on the program that decides who is eligible for the electricity discount rate—in its hands.
-But what is at stake here goes far beyond this particular case: it could set a key precedent for citizens’ access to the “bowels” of the automated systems used by public authorities.
+The Supreme Court upheld our appeal in the BOSCO case — the programme that determines eligibility for the social electricity subsidy.
+This sets a key precedent f<or citizens’ access to the inner workings of automated systems used by public administrations.

-Public algorithms decide on rights and resources that affect us all.
-Without transparency, we cannot audit their operations, identify errors or prevent arbitrariness and misuse.
-In 2019, we demonstrated that BOSCO was riddled with serious failures that denied aid to vulnerable people who met the requirements.
-Yet without access to the complete code, we cannot say what further errors it contains.
+Public algorithms determine rights and resources that affect us all.
+Without transparency, we cannot audit their operation, identify errors or prevent arbitrariness and abuse.
+In 2019, we revealed that BOSCO contained significant errors that prevented eligible individuals from receiving aid.
+After six years of legal battles with the public administration, the Supreme Court’s ruling grants us access to the complete code, enabling us to determine whether there are any further errors.

-The BOSCO case is not just about a program; it’s about the type of government administration we want: one that’s open to scrutiny or a black box that conceals decisions that affect us on a daily basis.
+The BOSCO case is not just about a programme; it is about the model of public management that we want: one that is open to scrutiny, or a black box that conceals decisions affecting us on a daily basis.

 In short: